filecoin-project/devgrants/rfps/rfp-filecoin-wallets.md

 for both Tracks:

 - has a well-documented API
-- works with a Filecoin node API (local or remote) to perform the intended workflow
+- works with a Filecoin node API (lotus and/or go-filecoin, local or remote) to perform the intended workflow
 - has tutorials with demo usage
 - is written in a mainstream language to ensure wider adoption, future interoperability and re-use
 - has a well-documented, human-readable codebase